sleexyz/typesafe-react-redux-example/README.md

 2. how state is initialized
 3. elementary, synchronous methods that modify those actions

 An object with StateDef values can be transformed into a single, StateDefCollection with `combineStateDefs`.
+(TODO: document once API is settled down)

 For those familiar with Redux, a StateDef is a unit of data that subsumes: